drewlakee/json-object-openapi-schema/README.md

-# Json-object to OpenAPI Schema Converting Kotlin Library
+# A Kotlin library for converting Json-object into OpenAPI Schema

 Converts a json object into an OpenAPI schema in YAML format